Richardaeld/cola-vending-machine/README.md

             + `}`
     + Returns:
         + Object
-        + A string welcomeing the user with the user name
+        + A string welcoming the user with the user name
         + Message as:
             + `{`
                 + `"message": <string>`